Grapevine Studies Doctrine

 In essence, what does the author want to teach your students about a topic or section of scripture?
 What lesson is being emphasized?

-We find, with our customers, that parents and teachers prefer to teach their own doctrine and explain passages from their own perspective.
+We find, with our teachers, that they prefer to teach their own doctrine and explain passages from their perspective.
 They don’t want to be told how to believe, but rather, they want a curriculum that allows them the freedom to teach their doctrine.

 At Grapevine, we understand that within the Christian body, we have some differences of doctrines.
 Instead of trying to limit teachers to our personal beliefs, we want to allow you, the parent or teacher, to be able to explain your view of the passages we study.